j0achim/Goal-Oriented-Action-Planner/README.md

 ## Mock

-I have added a small tool [mock.lua](src/server/GOAP/mock.lua) that lets you virtualize goals and actions by making mock modules, useful if you want to test different scenarios without having to play test.
+I have added a small tool [mock.lua](src/server/GOAP/mock.lua) that lets you virtualize goals and actions by making mock modules, useful if you want to quickly sketch different scenarios and see how they interact with eachother.

 ![mock.lua](media/mock_tool.png "mock.lua")